farithadnan/KB-AnswerScorer/README.md

 1. **Question file**: Contains customer queries/issues.
     - **Required structure:**
-        - Excel file with customer questions (header starts at row 4)
+        - Excel file with customer questions (header starts at row 3)
         - Main question text in column B
+        - Solutions used in column C (optional)
+        - AI Solutions used in column D (optional)
         - Each row represents a unique customer issue
     - **Parsed into:**
         - `id`: Automatically assigned based on row number (starting from 1)
         - `issue`: The customer question text from column B
         - `solutions_used`: List of solution indices that can be manually set later
+        - `ai_solutions_used`: List of AI solution indices from column D
 2. **Solutions file**: Contains expert solutions.
     - **Required structure:**
         - Excel file with solutions (header in row 1)